qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/tasks.rst

 Background processing using threads is a way to maintain a responsive user interface when heavy processing is going on.

-:class:`QgsTask` and :class:`QgsTaskManager` simplify background
-processing in QGIS.
+Tasks can be used to achieve threading in QGIS.
-They provide mechanisms for signalling, progress reporting and access to the status for background processes.

 A task (:class:`QgsTask`) is a container for the code to be performed in the background, and the task manager (:class:`QgsTaskManager`) is used to control the running of the tasks.
+These classes simplify background processing in QGIS by providing mechanisms for signaling, progress reporting and access to the status for background processes.
 Tasks can be grouped using subtasks.
-See http://qgis.org/pyqgis for details on methods, signals and attributes.
+See the `QGIS Python API doc <http://qgis.org/pyqgis>`_  for details on methods, signals and attributes.

 The global task manager (found with ``QgsApplication.taskManager()``) is normally used.
 This means that your tasks may not be the only